Daniel-Reyt/lb-news/lb-news/readme.md

 > the players can see the added news by the app

+### To update the script

+> clone the repository

+> delete the older 'lb-news' folder in your server

+> drop the new version of 'lb-news' folder to your server in standalone

 ### To install the script

 > clone the repository